spottradingllc/unused-servers/README.md

 .Example

-	Get-UnusedServers -AddException TestServer02 -Description ìTest serverî -Environment Staging
+	Get-UnusedServers -AddException TestServer02 -Description ‚ÄúTest server‚Äù -Environment Staging

-	This will add TestServer02 with the description ìTest serverî to the list of the exceptions so this server will be skipped by the Get-UnusedServers logic.
+	This will add TestServer02 with the description ‚ÄúTest server‚Äù to the list of the exceptions so this server will be skipped by the Get-UnusedServers logic.

 .Example